forceporquillo/forceporquillo.github.io/content/featured/TelebrownMessenger/index.md

 showInProjects: true
 ---

 🔐 A private End-to-End Encrypted Messaging Application inspired from Signal, WhatsApp, and Viber.
-At its core it integrates the [Signal Protocol](https://signal.org/docs/) cryptographic modules to achieve the E2EE messaging and secure communication.
+At its core, it integrates the [Signal Protocol](https://signal.org/docs/) cryptographic modules to achieve the E2EE messaging and secure communication.

 <!-- <br><br>
 Implemented using the MVI on top of MVVM architecture, Repository pattern, custom Netty TCP Sockets, Coroutines, RxKotlin, ProtoBuf, WorkManager, Retrofit, OkHttp, Room, ProtoDataStore, Zxing, and Glide. -->